CopperEgg/chef-copperegg/README.md

 That's it!

 Note:
-* By default, each chef run will create an annotation at copperegg only when the chef run fails.
+* By default, each chef run will create an annotation at Uptime Cloud Monitor only when the chef run fails.
 * You can change this behavior by changing the ['copperegg']['annotate_chefrun_success'] and ['copperegg']['annotate_chefrun_fail'] attributes in the default attributes file or by overriding them in your application cookbook.